jordieres/MB_Gait_2024/IMU/Documentation_IMU/code_documentation.rst

   - `quaternions`: Dictionary containing the quaternions for both left and right sensors.

 - **Process**:
-  1. **Argument Parsing**: Handles command-line arguments for file path, filename, verbosity level, and filter type.
+  1. **Argument Parsing**: Handles command-line arguments for file path and filename, verbosity level, and filter type.
   2. **Data Loading**: Loads data from a pickle file using the `DataLoader` class.
   3. **Gait Analysis**: Performs preprocessing on the data using the `GaitAnalysis` class.
   4. **Data Interpolation**: Balances the left and right groups using the `Interpolator` class.